AntonKrug/metal_prompt/README.md

 ## Mixing types

-Using the fixed-width types, such as `uint32_t` together with the native types `unsigned int` (which can have different size depending on the platform) is usually discouraged, but here it’s intentional.
+Using the fixed-width types, such as `uint32_t` together with the native types `unsigned int` (which can have a different size depending on the platform) is usually discouraged, but here it’s intentional.
 When the 32-bit numbers are needed then `uint32_t` is used and when a native type is needed, then `unsigned int` is used.
-In case of `unsigned int` it can be small as 16-bit (depending on the target), but that is ok, usually it’s used for small values in for loops anyway and the intention is to use native width of the platform.
+In case of `unsigned int` it can be small as 16-bit (depending on the target), but that is ok if it's used to pass boolean or small values.
-On X86 this might be different but on CISC platforms, but this is bare-metal project so it’s intedend to be used on small embedded devices, which are usually RISC based.

-The RISC devices rarely have many extra instructions and might not handle non-native sizes of the types with single instructions.
-Using a 32-bit variable on a 64-bit RISC target might cause overhead when the target is unecesary emulating a 32-bit register within a 64-bit register.
-With RISC targets, these variables often will not save memory as they often fit into the large set of RISC’s registers and are scoped in such way that they never leave the registers.
-In some cases, there is no memory footprint improvement for using a smaller type, yet it might cause runtime overhead.
-Fixing the width of variables to uint64_t is not a solution because then it is causing overhead on 32-bit targets where two 32-bit registers will be utilized just to hold a value which can fit into a 16-bit variable.

-Therefore, some variables are intentionally typed into the native built-in types and their width left to change depending on the targets.
-Usually this is undesired and the cause of portability bugs, but here it’s deliberate.
+If the code would just use the `uint32_t` everywhere instead of `unsigned int` then it would cause a lot of overhead on smaller 8-bit targets.
+And if a `uint16_t` would be used everywhere instead, then on bigger platforms it could cause a waste of resources.
+This is because of the project's focus on RISC embedded targets, which might not have dedicated instructions to deal with smaller registers and could waste resources emulating the behaviour of a smaller type.
+Therefore this project uses in some places intentionally `unsigned int` to allow its size to change depending on the target, which usually by coding standards is not recomended.